 Fostering Healthy Social Interactions for Kids: Balance

 • Provide quality choices.
-We all know that if we don’t provide choices like yogurt and apple slices, our kids are going to go straight for chips and chocolate.
+We all know that if we don’t provide choices such as yogurt and apple slices, our kids are going to go straight for chips and chocolate.
 When it comes to social interaction, sometimes it’s up to us to provide our kids with quality social options.
-Maybe that means signing them up for a sport or dance class where they can make friends with similar interests.
+Maybe that means signing them up for a sport or dance class through which they can make friends with similar interests.
 Maybe that means organizing playdates for little ones or game nights for preteens.

 • Model balanced behaviors.
 Our kids take cues about healthy behaviors from us.
 If they see us skipping meals or overindulging in desserts, it sends a message to them about food.
 In the same way, if they see us opting out of social invitations or constantly scrolling on our phones, it sends a message to them about fellowship.
 Model balanced social behavior and allow them to learn about healthy interactions from your example.